-- To follow the admissions journey as set out by the Marketing, Admissions and Communications department and set out in the college prospectuses and on the website. - To meet college expectations such as attending interview dates and enrolment events and providing requested documentation to support their enrolment. - To be clear regarding any reasonable adjustments required by the prospective learner by notifying Wiltshire College & University Centre as soon as possible, ideally at the point of application. - To discuss any gueries or concerns with a member of our Admissions team.
+To follow the admissions process as explained by the Marketing and Admissions team and set out in the college prospectuses and on the website.
+To meet college expectations such as attending interview dates and enrolment events and providing appropriate ID evidence to support their enrolment.